hestiacp/hestia-quick-install/README.md

-# Base php class for creating an Quick Install App for Hestia CP 1.4 and newer
+# Example php class for creating an Quick Install App for Hestia CP 1.4 and newer

 In Hestia CP 1.4 we have decided to improve the Quick installer "App" to enable more flexibility in the near feature.
 With the new system users can simply upload a folder into /usr/local/hestia/web/src/app/WebApp/Installers/ and if the folder (AppName) contains a file name AppNameSetup.php it will add to the available apps list.